DWM-RO: Decentralized World Models with Reasoning Offloading for SWIPT-enabled Satellite-Terrestrial HetNets: DWM-RO Framework Design

 \subsection{Distributed Training and Execution Protocol}

-The proposed hierarchical framework is realized through a fully distributed protocol for both training and execution.
+{ The proposed hierarchical framework is realized through a fully distributed protocol for both training and execution.
 During the training phase, each of the $K$ agents concurrently and independently learns its respective network components.
 The world model (RSSM), parameterized by $\phi_k$, is updated using collected environmental transitions by minimizing the variational objective $\mathcal{L}_{\text{RSSM}}^k$.
-Subsequently, the main actor-critic policy is refined using ``imagination rollouts" which are trajectories generated entirely within the latent space of this learned world model to enhance sample efficiency.
+Based on the learned latent dynamics, the main actor-critic policy is then refined using ``imagination rollouts,'' which are trajectories generated entirely within the latent space of this world model to enhance sample efficiency.
+In parallel, the offloading gate is optimized from task returns under local and edge-assisted execution, enabling each agent to adaptively decide when coordination should be invoked.

-Once trained, the system runs in real-time according to the execution protocol detailed in Algorithm~\ref{alg:execution}.
+Once trained, the system runs in real time according to the execution protocol detailed in Algorithm~\ref{alg:execution}.
 At each time slot $t$, an agent first updates its internal belief state $(\mathbf{d}_k(t), \mathbf{z}_k(t))$, decides whether to offload via its gate, and then generates a raw action $\mathbf{a}_k(t)$.
 This raw action is subsequently post-processed to derive the final, physically compliant control parameters.
 The beamforming vector $\mathbf{w}_k(t)$ is normalized to satisfy the power constraint~\eqref{eq:power}, i.e.,

 where $\mathbf{a}_k(t)[1:2N_F]$ represents the complex vector formed from the raw action.
-The power splitting ratio $\alpha_k(t)$ is passed through a sigmoid function to ensure that it is within $[0, 1]$, satisfying constraint~\eqref{eq:ps_range}.
-The $\alpha_k(t)$ is defined as
+The power splitting ratio $\alpha_k(t)$ is passed through a sigmoid function to ensure that it is within $[0, 1]$, satisfying constraint~\eqref{eq:ps_range}. $\alpha_k(t)$ is defined as

 where $\sigma(\cdot)$ is the sigmoid function.
-This complete protocol enables agents to operate autonomously while selectively using edge coordination, achieving effective and adaptive resource allocation in the SWIPT-enabled HetNet.
+The offloading round-trip is designed to complete well within a single time slot.
+The transmitted payload consists of a compact 32-dimensional latent vector (256 bytes total), which transfers in approximately 0.2~ms at typical femtocell rates.
+Over this interval, the Jakes channel correlation remains $\rho = J_0(2\pi f_d \Delta t) \approx 0.99996$ for $f_d = 10$~Hz (TABLE~\ref{tab:simulation_parameters}), indicating negligible channel variation.
+The framework is further robust to such sub-millisecond delays because the deterministic recurrent state $\mathbf{d}_k(t)$, which encodes the full temporal history, is computed locally before any communication occurs and is never transmitted.
+The gate mechanism adaptively manages the latency-performance trade-off through the communication cost penalty $c$ in~\eqref{eq:gate_reward}, ensuring that offloading is triggered only when the expected coordination benefit outweighs the overhead.
+This complete protocol enables agents to operate autonomously while selectively using edge coordination, achieving effective and adaptive resource allocation in the SWIPT-enabled HetNet. }